mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 * Busy wait
 * Repeat

-Which is done by the following.
+Which is done by the following loop.

 <div class="code-header">crt0.s</div>